calaldees/teachingWorkshops/teacherEducation/courseMechanics.md

 ### Transport to placements

+It is your responsibility to get to your placement school

 * Public transport (+ folding bike)?
 * Contact other students that are going to that school
     * TODO: Can CCCU assist by facilitating students contact at the same school?
 * On arrival at school: contact other staff from your area
-* Invest in transport Motorbike/Car
+* Invest in transport Motorbike/Car/FoldingBike
 * Worst case: Rent B&B or other accommodation during the week.

 <sub>sidenote: we have no schools accepting Computing placements in Canterbury.
-One possibility if the conduct of previous PGCE students.
+One possible cause was conduct of previous PGCE students.
 Your relationship with your school has a wider impact than just you.</sub>

-### Subject Sessions

-* Thursday Evening (online)
-    * EP/GP
-* Friday (on campus)
-    * Subject Pedagogy

 ### My Role